 Hey everyone!

 It’s my great pleasure to announce today we are releasing SciChart.js version 2.0-Beta.
-This version is a HUGE upgrade to our already powerful & feature rich JavaScript chart library, which we’ve worked hard on for the past 6 months or so this year.
+This version is a HUGE upgrade to our already powerful and feature-rich JavaScript chart library, which we’ve worked hard on for the past 6 months or so this year.

 We’ve compiled a “What’s New” list below.
-Take a look through, and then we recommend you try it out for yourselves.
-SciChart.js version 2 brings a host of new features and improvements to the library and is a massive upgrade for users of our WebGL / WebAssembly powered JavaScript & Typescript charts.
+Take a look through, and then we recommend trying it out yourself.
+SciChart.js version 2 brings a host of new features and improvements to the library and is a massive upgrade for users of our WebGL / WebAssembly powered JavaScript and TypeScript charts.

 What’s New in SciChart.js v2.0?